hyperreal/AcidAdServer/README.md

 There are still work to do with Acid.
 Please use carefully.
+If you have questions about using Acid on your own, feel free to write questions on `fajka [at] hyperreal [dot] info`.
+This is possibly the fastest method.
+You can use [this GPG key][1] if you need some privacy.

 # AcidAdServer